ReviveSoft/video-cards/README.md

 ### Features

 - **Image and Video Display**: Shows an image by default and plays a video on hover.
+- **15 beautiful shapes**: use the shape that best complement the theme of your card.
 - **Action Item**: Includes an action item for user interaction.
 - **Customizable**: Easily customizable using CSS to fit your design needs.